nicklockwood/SwiftFormat/Rules.md

 ## trailingSpace

-Removes the whitespace at the end of a line.
+Remove trailing space at end of a line.

 Option | Description
 --- | ---